 Financial instruments at Level 1 are those where the fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities.
 Products classified as level 1 comprise quoted equities, quoted fixed securities, quoted index linked securities and unit trusts.
+One of the Fund's absolute return mandates, Pyrford, holds a mixture of quoted equities and fixed income that is traded on an active market and have therefore been classified as Level 1.

 Listed investments are shown as bid prices.
 The bid value of the investment is based on the bid market quotation of the relevant stock exchange.

-The total financial instruments held by the Fund at Level 1 were £427.6m.
+The total financial instruments held by the Fund at Level 1 were £554.6m.